 I won’t get into the technical details, but it basically uses some pretty interesting technology to regulate fluid dynamics, pumping more coolant when it’s most efficient to do so.

 It’ll pay for itself in about 10 months.
-Your mileage may vary, but even by the conservative estimates on their website, any homeowner should pay it off in a little over a year.
+Your mileage may vary, but even by the conservative estimates on their website, most homeowner’s should pay it off in a little over a year.

 After that?
 It’s all gravy, just saving money and saving the planet.
 I’m no Greenpeacer, but it’s good to shave some damage off my eco-footprint.